bodrick/awesome/TOPICS.md

 *   [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
 *   [hackjutsu/Lepton](https://github.com/hackjutsu/Lepton) - 💻     Democratizing Snippet Management (macOS/Win/Linux)
 *   [ClydeDz/fancy-comments](https://github.com/ClydeDz/fancy-comments) - Fancy Comments is a snippet pack that includes different use-cases for when you may write comments in a file.
 Currently, includes comment sections for languages such as HTML, CSS, JavaScript, SQL, C# and XML.
-*   [30-seconds/30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code) - Short JavaScript code snippets for all your development needs
+*   [30-seconds/30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code) - Short code snippets for all your development needs
 *   [phanan/htaccess](https://github.com/phanan/htaccess) - ✂A collection of useful .htaccess snippets.

 ## text